The Blackivists’ Five Tips for Donating Your Materials

 We are collectively witnessing the power of documentary evidence as individuals and communities are using mobile devices to record, capture, and share their experiences during this current moment in lived history.
 In response, national and local organizations are actively soliciting materials related to both the COVID-19 pandemic and the protests in response to police brutality.
-While we do not endorse any specific archives or cultural heritage organization, we offer 5 quick tips if you’re considering donating your collection to an archive, museum, or other cultural heritage organization.
+While we do not endorse any specific archives or cultural heritage organization, we offer 5 quick tips if you’re considering donating your collection to an archive, museum, or other cultural heritage organizations.

 Do your research before donating your materials.